Kimeiga/bahunya/README.md

 ## To use:

-Just include the following to your `head`
+Just include the following in your `head`

 ```html
 <link rel="stylesheet" href="https://cdn.rawgit.com/kimeiga/bahunya/css/bahunya-0.1.1.css" />